SharonLutz/SharonLutz.github.io/index.md

 Department of Biostatistics <br>
 T.H.
 Chan School of Public Health, Harvard University

-Concentration Director for the MPH in Applied Biostatistics Program: July 2013-May 2016<br>
+Concentration Director for MPH Applied Biostatistics Program: July 2013-May 2016<br>
 Department of Biostatistics and Informatics <br>
 University of Colorado, Anschutz